 - Convertible tablet: Also known as a two-in-one or hybrid laptop, it has the power and performance of a laptop computer, with the convenience and versatility of a touchscreen tablet via a removable or foldaway keyboard.

-The most important consideration when you're choosing your tablet is the operating system that will best suit your needs.
 The OS affects which content ecosystem you're tied to – Google Play (Android), iTunes (Apple) or Windows (Microsoft).
 Each has their own app store and though they might all have some of the same apps, they're not interchangeable between platforms.
 So if you have an Android, an Apple and a Windows device, you'd probably have to buy the same app three times to run it on each platform.

 As with laptops, screen size on tablets is measured diagonally from corner to corner and usually expressed in inches.
 Tablets typically fall into three categories: compact (5-inch to 8-inch), medium (over 8-inch to 11-inch) and large (over 11-inch).